DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Tilesets/Creating a Tileset JSON File.md

 # Creating a Tileset JSON File

-The [[MGE Encoder]] cannot use image files outright — there must be an associated JSON file (made with Tiled) that explicitly defines the image file path and various other properties.
+The [[MGE encoder]] cannot use image files outright — there must be an associated JSON file (made with Tiled) that explicitly defines the image file path and various other properties.

 Within Tiled: